 Understanding culture as the accumulation of education helps us realize the importance of both preserving traditions and adapting to new realities.
 By emphasizing hands-on, practical learning, we can ensure that cultural knowledge is passed down effectively and accessible to future generations while fostering diverse and inclusive leadership that ensures organizations can navigate the complexities of modern, multicultural workplaces.

 Cultural preservation isn’t just about looking to the past.
-It’s about ensuring that our shared histories, traditions, and values are allowed to evolve and remain relevant in modern society.
+It’s about ensuring that our shared histories, traditions, and values can evolve and remain relevant in modern society.
 Leaders who value diversity and inclusivity will be key to driving this forward.

 Let’s work together to preserve the richness of human culture and ensure it thrives for generations to come.
 Reach out to see how we can help your leaders build the inclusive culture you've always wanted.